A Guide to Sales and Marketing Careers

 A common challenge with the traditional marketing departments is the lack of experienced sales professionals on the team.
-Sales can not be made in a boardroom or on a dry erase board.
+Sales cannot be made in a boardroom or on a dry erase board.
 Sales is done face to face, belly to belly, sales professional to customer.
 An experienced sales professional knows what works and what falls short.
 Career marketing professionals often rely on polls, industry analysis and charts when designing a strategy.
-What this approach lacks is the real life experience that only sales experience can offer.
+What this approach lacks is the real-life experience that only sales experience can offer.

-When experienced sales professionals are employed as Sales Marketing Specialists, they bring the crucial missing piece that can make or break a marketing plan.
+When experienced sales professionals are employed as sales marketing specialists, they bring the crucial missing piece that can make or break a marketing plan.
 This eliminates the delay in getting feedback from the sales force and can greatly increase both the original marketing plan as well as any needed revisions.

 Multiple Career Paths

 One common challenge faced by many employers is retaining and attracting quality employees.
 By offering career advancement opportunities, employers are better positioned to both attract and retain quality employees.
 While the typical career path for sales professional follows the rep-manager-director path, blending marketing in with sales creates multiple advancement paths.
-Not only will blending sales and marketing provide a "value-add" to employees, the employer also benefits through the cross-training of mid and senior level executives.
+Not only will blending sales and marketing provide a "value-add" to employees, but the employer also benefits through the cross-training of mid and senior level executives.

 Loss of Skills